Version 5

 • file - The file data that corresponds with the object.

-When creating an object a JSON formatted input representation must be included to specify fields for the object.
+When creating an object, include a JSON-formatted input representation that specifies fields for the object.

 Responses include, but aren’t limited to: